itsmesikandar/Android-Paging-3/README.md

 Before you begin, ensure you have the following dependencies:

-- Android Studio with Kotlin support.
+- Latest Android Studio with Kotlin support.
 - Knowledge of Android development fundamentals.
 - Basic understanding of MVVM architecture.